-Haley Taylor Schlitz is a second year law student, author, public speaker and respected thought leader on the issues students of color face in navigating gifted and talented programs in our public schools.
+Haley Taylor Schlitz is a HERstory maker, author, public speaker and respected thought leader on the issues students of color face in navigating gifted and talented programs in our public schools.

 In 2016, at the age of 13, Haley graduated high school and started her undergraduate education at Tarrant County Community College’s Northeast campus.
 After one year at TCC, Haley applied to and was accepted to over 15 undergraduate institutions as a transfer student.
 Her acceptances included Xavier University of Louisiana’s prestigious Pre-Med Program, Oklahoma State’s Honors college, Spelman College, University of Texas at Dallas, Grambling State University, Tuskegee University, Bard College at Simon’s Rock – The Early College, Texas Woman’s University and many others.

 Haley chose to attend Texas Woman’s University because she embraced the university’s stated purpose to “Educate a woman, empower the world.”
 Haley’s concern about the lack of diversity in our nation’s gifted and talented programs, and her own experience of being denied multiple times to be tested for the program in our public schools, influenced her in selecting a major in Interdisciplinary Studies within TWU’s College of Professional Education.
 Haley thrived academically and was on the Dean’s list for multiple consecutive semesters.
 Haley graduated Magna Cum Laude and was honored for her academic success by being selected as the student speaker during her graduation ceremony.
 Haley is the youngest graduate on record from Texas Woman’s University.

 While at Texas Woman’s University, Haley continued her strong commitment to leadership and public service.
 Haley was elected to the Texas Woman’s University Student Senate as the representative for the College of Professional Education.
 As a Student Senator, Haley led the effort to rewrite and strengthen the TWU Student Government Association Constitution and the Student Senate’s Bylaws.
 Additionally, Haley led the fight in the Student Senate to build a coalition to publicly support DACA students and their families.